Meet the Omohundro Institute Fellows

 In December 2016, Andrew Beaumont continued research for his book project, “Frederick & George, The First Minister and his King, 1771–1783.”
 He is attempting to ascertain how Frederick (Lord North) managed to retain the support of George III throughout both the escalating imperial crisis and the subsequent war with Britain’s former American colonies.

 Cynthia A. Kierner spent parts of December 2016 and January 2017 working on a book tentatively titled “Inventing Disaster: the Culture of Calamity from Jamestown to Johnstown.”
 The project traces the origins of how government, corporations, media, clergy, philanthropic groups and the general public imagine disaster and appropriate responses to it and looks closely at how these entities acted and interacted in an Atlantic and British imperial context over the course of the long eighteenth century.

-In spring 2017, Ann M. Little will continue research on women’s fashions on both sides of the Atlantic during the revolutionary period.
+Ann M. Little continued research on women’s fashions on both sides of the Atlantic during the revolutionary period.